ChromFound: Towards A Universal Foundation Model for Single-Cell Chromatin Accessibility Data: Related Work

 \section{Related Work}

 Single-cell foundation models for scRNA-seq data have seen significant advancements, supporting tasks such as gene function prediction, cell annotation, and drug response modeling.
-Geneformer \cite{geneformer}, scGPT \cite{cui2024scgpt}, and scFoundation \cite{hao2024large} are trained by large-scale datasets, while scBERT \cite{yang2022scbert} and CellPLM \cite{wen2023cellplm} focus on specific objectives based on pre-training language models such as imputation and cell communications.
+Geneformer~\cite{geneformer}, scGPT~\cite{cui2024scgpt}, and scFoundation~\cite{hao2024large} are trained by large-scale datasets, while scBERT~\cite{yang2022scbert} and CellPLM~\cite{wen2023cellplm} focus on specific objectives based on pre-training language models such as imputation and cell communications.
 However, existing models are predominantly tailored for scRNA-seq data and fail to model scATAC-seq data effectively.
-GET \cite{fu2025foundation} achieves a level of predictive precision comparable to experimental replicates by integrating chromatin accessibility data and genomic sequence information in a pseudo-bulk format instead of single-cell level.
+GET~\cite{fu2025foundation} achieves a level of predictive precision comparable to experimental replicates.
+It does so by integrating chromatin accessibility data and genomic sequence information in a pseudo-bulk format, rather than relying on single-cell resolution.

-Deep learning methods are widely used in scATAC-seq data analysis for cell clustering and cell annotation.
-SCALE~\cite{xiong2019scale} and its extension SCALEX~\cite{xiong2022online} leverage the variational autoencoder~\cite{kingma2013auto} for latent feature extraction and multi-omics integration, while CASTLE~\cite{cui2024discrete} enhances cell type annotation through self-supervised learning. scBasset~\cite{yuan2022scbasset} connects the genomic sequence with binary accessibility and shows its strong ability to cell representation and batch integration.
-Cellcano~ \cite{ma2023cellcano} and SANGO~\cite{zeng2024deciphering} employ a two-step MLP for cell type annotation.
-These models are impeded by their fundamental architectural limitations and the scarcity of available data, thereby restricting their scalability and generalizability across diverse datasets.
+Deep learning has been widely applied to scATAC-seq data analysis for cell clustering and annotation.
+PeakVI~\cite{peakvi} and PoissonVI~\cite{poissonvi} extend VAE-based frameworks, with the former disentangling biological from technical variation for batch correction and the latter introducing a Poisson likelihood to preserve quantitative accessibility.
+SCALE~\cite{xiong2019scale} and SCALEX~\cite{xiong2022online} employ VAEs for latent representation learning and multi-omics integration, while CASTLE~\cite{cui2024discrete} enhances cell-type annotation via self-supervised learning.
+Beyond VAE-based methods, SnapATAC2~\cite{snapatac} scales to millions of cells using latent semantic indexing and spectral embedding, and Signac~\cite{signac} provides a Seurat-based workflow for dimensionality reduction and multimodal integration. scBasset~\cite{yuan2022scbasset} links genomic sequences with accessibility profiles, and Cellcano~\cite{ma2023cellcano} together with SANGO~\cite{zeng2024deciphering} employ two-step MLPs for cell-type annotation.
+Despite their advances, these models remain limited by architectural constraints and data scarcity, restricting scalability and generalization.